VoxelPrismatic/prizm/README.md

 > In order to ensure that this bot works properly, its best just to `git-clone` this repo.
 If you don't want to, then just try downloading this repo as a zip.
 If you *still* don't want to, then you have a problem.

+## Emojis
+This bot uses custom emojis.
+To gain access to these emojis please send the invite link in the `#bot-invite-links` channel in the [emojis guild](https://discord.gg/eYMyfcd)